-A defense of Joseph’s marriages to numerous teenage girls suggests that it was common for older men to marry women as young as fourteen years old in the nineteenth century.
-Though such marriages were legal, they were rare and no less scandalous in Victorian America than it is today.
+A common defense of Joseph’s marriages to numerous teenage girls argues that it was more common for older men to marry women as young as fourteen years old in the nineteenth century.
+Though such marriages were legal, they were rare and no less scandalous during the Victorian era than today.

 To draw a comparison with modern LDS terminology, Joseph’s teenage wives would be categorized as follows:

 - Laurels: 5

 - Relief Society sisters: 20+ (half of them already married to other men)

 Other attempts to justify explain the purpose of polygamy involve the notion that there were too many women and children in need of support, given the persecution the Saints faced wherever they went.
 This notion cannot be reconciled with the demographic realities of the day, or the troubling execution of the practice.
 Mormonism predominantly sprang up in westward frontier territories where the supply of men outstripped females.

 - Marriage Data 1850-1880